artembaikuzin/asterisk_mesh/README.md

 TODO: Write usage instructions here

+## TODO
+1. Move dialplan and iax config from classes to external template files.
+1. Fair static nodes load rotation (dial macros?).
+For now, it is always one static node has high load.
+1. Load configuration from external yml file / network file.
+1. Dry run mode.
+1. Verbosity and logging.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.